naacl-org/naacl-app-2019/appagenda/README.md

 Note that the two output files are _not_ checked into the repository since it contains personal information for conference attendees.
 You will also need to get the attendees file from Priscilla and modify `attendees_file` in the config file below.
 To add the PDF and video links where available, modify the above config file to have the values for `pdf_links` and `video_links` fields to be `true`.

 ### Manual Tweaking

+Note that the Excel files produced by `generate.py` usually require some manual tweaking before they can be uploaded into the Whova EMS.
+Here are some known tweaks:

+1. The "Speakers" column (column H) in the "Agenda" sheet of the agenda Excel file need to be cleared of formatting before uploading.
+On macOS, this is done by selecting all of the cells in column H and then choose `Edit` -> `Clear` -> `Formats`.
+2. The "Email" columns in the agenda and attendees Excel files (column E in the "Speaker" sheet for the agenda file; column D in the attendees file) might contain invalid emails or might need to be cleared of formatting.